libsdl-org/SDL/docs/README-android.md

-Any files you put in the "app/src/main/assets" directory of your project directory will get bundled into the application package and you can load them using the standard functions in SDL_rwops.h.
+Any files you put in the "app/src/main/assets" directory of your project directory will get bundled into the application package and you can load them using the standard functions in SDL_iostream.h.

 There are also a few Android specific functions that allow you to get other useful paths for saving and loading data: